YusakiDev/BetterView/README.md

 - Configurable chunk data caching for fast access
 - Configurable limitations for chunk sending and chunk generation
 - Per-dimension configuration options
+- Support for integrated or dedicated fabric servers

 <details>
 <summary><strong>Example: Loading speed for a view distance of 127 chunks</strong></summary>